How to End Your Mortgage PMI Payments Immediately?

 Know Your Rights about Mortgage PMI Payments

 Those who are making mortgage PMI payments should be aware of their rights under the Homeowners Protection Act.
 This is a federal law that will protect you from excessive PMI charges.
 This means you have the right to get rid of your payments once you have built up a certain amount of equity in the home.
-Lenders will all have different rules for cancelling PMI but they have to let you do so.
+Lenders will all have different rules for canceling PMI but they have to let you do so.
 Before you get a mortgage with PMI, ask for an explanation of PMI rules and the schedule and make sure you understand it.
 This will help you actually track progress toward ending the payment.
 If you feel like your lender isn’t following the rules for getting rid of PMI, you can report the situation to the Consumer Financial Protection Bureau.

 Reasons to Avoid PMI